Codelab / 05 Introduction to Python / Lesson Document

 One of the best ways to figure out the what is to think about how we might solve the same problem as humans.
 It’s useful to break up things we intuitively conglomerate in our heads into discrete steps.
 We don’t usually examine what we’re actually doing when we make exact change or sort of deck of playing cards, so it’s useful to make the effort to describe each step, algorithmically.
 After that, it’s just a matter of translating our algorithm into computer language.

-This kind of process often helps us define the problem more concretely (what do we mean when we say “sort” a deck of cards?), identify ambiguity in our procedure, and discover unexpected “edge cases” that fall outside of our normal use.
+This kind of process often helps us define the problem more concretely (what do we actually mean when we say “sort a deck of cards?”), identify ambiguity in our procedure (“where does the ‘How to Play Poker’ card go?”), and discover unexpected “edge cases” that fall outside of our normal use (“what should we do if we encounter an Uno card in our deck?”).

 Python interpreter as calculator